marty-oehme/page/src/content/blog/2021-02-23-clipboards/index.md

 ### Clearing clipboard contents

-`echo "" | xclip -se c` --- `xclip` does not have an explicit option to clear, but has to be 'filled' with emptiness to overwrite the buffer.
+`echo "" | xclip -se c` -- `xclip` does not have an explicit option to clear, but has to be 'filled' with emptiness to overwrite the buffer.

 `xsel --clipboard --clear`, or `xsel -bc`

 ### Automatically clearing clipboard contents

-The two programs have different ideas of automation --- `xclip` works with a _number of clipboard invocations_, while `xsel` works with a simple timer.
+The two programs have different ideas of automation -- `xclip` works with a _number of clipboard invocations_, while `xsel` works with a simple timer.

 `echo gone | xclip -selection clipboard -loops 3`, or `echo gone | xclip -se c -l 3`, will ensure that after 3 pastes `xclip` exits and thus effectively removes the contents it contains from being pasted.

-`echo gone | xsel --clipboard ----selectionTimeout 3000`, or `echo gone | xsel -bt 3000`, will keep the selection in the clipboard for 3 seconds (3000 milliseconds) and then exit `xsel`, same as `xclip`.
+`echo gone | xsel --clipboard --selectionTimeout 3000`, or `echo gone | xsel -bt 3000`, will keep the selection in the clipboard for 3 seconds (3000 milliseconds) and then exit `xsel`, same as `xclip`.

 One thing to consider is that, while the `xclip` invocation count works perfectly as is,